-Yes, there’s reason to believe the hamburger as we know it may have been invented in New York City in the 1820s, named after a North Sea port and sold as street food to German sailors along the docks around Chambers Street.
-By midcentury, it was a staple of Delmonico’s and other fancy places.
-So it’s no surprise that New York City is a hamburger town, and the city loves to eat them whether expensive or budget friendly — in every part of town.
-Some options on this list are NYC icons, while other newfangled ones have become must-tries.
-From the simple Joe Junior diner burger to the trendy smash burgers at 7th Street Burger, here are the ones we recommend ordering.
+Yes, there’s reason to believe the hamburger as we know it may have been invented in New York City in the 1820s, where it was named after a North Sea port, and sold as street food to German sailors along the docks around Chambers Street.
+By the mid-1800s, it was a staple of Delmonico’s and other fancy places.
+So it’s no surprise that New York City is a hamburger town, and we love to eat them whether expensive or budget-friendly — in every part of the city.
+Some options on this list are local icons, while other newfangled ones have become must-tries.
+From the head-turning burger at Rolo’s to the trendy smash burgers at 7th Street Burger, here are the ones we recommend ordering.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More